tysker/Datamatiker3Semester.io/react/react.md

 * SPA can cache any data localy on your computer, so you application could even work offline.

 **The "recommended" React way of passing data into Components.**
 The recommend way to pass data in React is from top til bottom.
+It is also commen that Parent components pass data down to nested Child components with props.

 * **What is the Observer pattern?**